drpetersonfernandes/SimpleLauncher/home.md

 - **FormatToLaunch**: If you extract the file to a temporary folder, you should specify here which extensions will be launched from the extracted folder.
 - **EmulatorName**: The name of the emulator.
 You can accommodate as many emulators as you want for each system.
 - **EmulatorLocation**: The location of the emulator.
-- **EmulatorParameters**: The parameters utilized for each emulator.
+- **EmulatorParameters**: The parameters used for each emulator.
 Not all emulators require parameters.

 ```xml
 <SystemConfig>